vezaynk/Optimium/README.md

 - Add information card to tag pages
 - Rehaul tag and author pages
 - Get proper screen caps for demo
+- Remove comment area if there are no comments
 ###Latest Update
-Removed Grid System
+Modified post.hbs page

 ##[Demo](https://knyz.org)
 My personal website which is not even in progress of being done..
 Theme is being tested there.
+Will usually not be in sync up with the actual repository since changes are constantly being done there.
+Keeping it in sync with this repo is both dangerous and stupid.

 ##[Custom Implementation](http://blog.pggr.org/)
 This is a forked and dated build of Optimium's preview.
 Gives a rough idea of what the theme *can* look like.
 Map is obviously not included (which is the reason for the fork in the first place).